CAPE: Corrective Actions from Precondition Errors using Large Language Models: Introduction

 Thus, extracting actionable knowledge from LLMs requires context about the agent's embodiment and environment state.
 Related works that extract plans from LLMs using prompting strategies assume access to extra information such as: 1) predefined skills with preconditions~\cite{saycan_corl} 2)visual-language models that determine affordance from observations like SayCan~\cite{saycan_corl}, 3) descriptions of the agent's goal~\cite{huang2022language,huang2022inner} or 4) descriptions of observation and action spaces for reasoning in text-based video games~\cite{yao2020calm,singh2021pretrained}.
 These approaches do not efficiently nor explicitly resolve failure modes during planning: they either propose actions that are not afforded execution in the environment (i.e. violate preconditions, such as walking through a closed door), or resort to exploring the entirety of an agent's action library to identify affordable actions~\cite{saycan_corl}.

-In this work, we use \textit{precondition errors} to resolve action failure, which is motivated by the vast body of research on planning algorithms and definitions like PDDL~\cite{mcdermott1998pddl}.
+We use \textit{precondition errors} to resolve action failure, which is motivated by the vast body of research on planning algorithms and definitions like PDDL~\cite{mcdermott1998pddl}.
 In these settings, robots are equipped with a repertoire of skills, each requiring certain \textit{preconditions} to be satisfied in order to afford their execution.
-A key failure mode in this setting is executing skills without satisfying their preconditions.
+We target the failure mode of executing skills without satisfying their preconditions in this setting.
 Using parametrized skills that are codified into natural language, we leverage a LLM to generate a sequence of actions for execution towards completing a task.
 When a robot or agent fails to execute an action due to precondition violation, we use a templated-prompting strategy called CAPE (\textit{Corrective Actions from Precondition Errors}) to query the LLM for corrective actions (Figure~\ref{fig:our-pipeline}).
 Our prompts either specify that the action failed or provide explanatory details about the cause of action failure, flexible to the extent of knowledge accessible to the robot about its skills or domain.
+This paper builds on our previous work \cite{raman2022planning} with more rigorous analysis, larger scale human evaluation, additional (more competitive) baselines and experiments both in simulation and real-world settings.

 Our contributions are as follows: we introduce CAPE a novel approach for LLM planning that generates corrective actions to recover from failure, using prompts based on precondition errors and few-shot learning.
 We detail how our re-prompting strategy can be deployed on embodied systems with both large and small skill repertoires using different re-prompting methods.
 We also evaluate CAPE against several baselines~\cite{huang2022language,saycan_corl} and ablations to show our method achieves near-perfect plan executability and more semantically correct plans for various tasks executed on a Boston Dynamics Spot robot and a simulated agent in VirtualHome~\cite{puig2018virtualhome}.